 A private family viewing was held with cremation to follow.
 A celebration of life will be at a later date.
 Anyone wishing to contribute to the MCPA Scholarship Fund in his memory may send a donation to Peggy Hedrick, 110 Durham Drive, Crawfordsville, IN 47933.
 Share memories and condolences online at www.sandersfuneralcare.com

-To plant a tree in memory of Larry Lee Jacoby, please visit our tribute store.
+To send flowers to the family or plant a tree in memory of Larry Lee Jacoby, please visit our floral store.